 There could be several other significant signs that could indicate addiction.
 Thus, it is wise to take some swift measures.

 How Can Parents Avoid The Negative Effects of Video Games?

-Excessive gaming is a result of addiction, that when neglected, could lead to “pathological gaming.”
+Excessive gaming is a result of addiction, that when neglected, could lead to “pathological gamingiX Inability to control excessive gaming habit. .”
 As a parent, you can take some prompt steps to ensure that your child enjoys video games without going overboard and falling prey to the negatives.
 Below are some measures that you could consider trying.

 - Video games are age-based, so ensure that you do not expose your child to a game that is not appropriate for their age.